MDPI-AG/case-study-backend-engineering-php/README.md

 #### Bonus (optional)

 - Advanced API Key authentication with a database table for clients and/or API keys.
-- Use Symfony Serializer to customize JSON responses.
 - Add pagination on the GET /api/books endpoint.
-- Add filters (e.g., search by author or title).
 - Add OpenAPI/Swagger documentation for the API.
 - Unit test coverage and application tests for the API endpoints with PHPUnit / WebTestCase.